MarcelGarus/server/blog/draft-kakuro.md

 Let's do something similar in code!

 Now, our candidate is no longer a `rust:Vec<Value>`.
-Instead, each value is optional, resembling a cell where we either blank or filled with a digit: `rust:Vec<Option<Value>>` This way, we can represent partially filled-out Kakuros.
+Instead, each value is optional, resembling a cell that's either blank or filled with a digit: `rust:Vec<Option<Value>>` This way, we can represent partially filled-out Kakuros.

 Because we changed how a Kakuro is represented, we also have to adjust how we check a candidate's validity.